 Check Disney World’s Park Reservation System For Availability

-There are three pools of Disney World park reservations: on-site guests, annual passholders, and theme park ticket guests staying off-site.
+Until January 9, 2024, there are three pools of Disney World park reservations: on-site guests, annual passholders, and theme park ticket guests staying off-site.
 Choose the right option when viewing the calendar to ensure your preferred park has reservations for your desired date.
 Here’s more information on the Disney World park reservation system.

 Pick Dates For Your Disney World Vacation